PheonixRiseOfTheSapience/AegisSapience-X11-License/README.md

 4. Back it up to a flash drive or a few of them.
 5. Enjoy Life :D

-## Creating an Alternative License Based on the PheonixRiseOfTheSapience X11 License
+## Creating an Alternative License Based on the AegisSapience X11 License

 This tutorial will guide you through creating an alternative license based on the PheonixRiseOfTheSapience X11 License.
 Follow the steps to ensure proper attribution and compliance with the original license terms.